What is Air Separation?

 How is the purity of Separated Gases Managed?

-How does Oxygen get into Specialty Gas Cylinders?
+How does Oxygen get into Non-oxygen Specialty Gas Cylinders?

-Leaks in cylinder-filling systems is one of the most common ways oxygen gets into specialty gas.
-There are numerous locations where atmospheric oxygen can be drawn into the fill system.
+There are numerous locations where atmospheric oxygen can find its way into specialty gas cylinders.
+Leaks in cylinder-filling systems is one of the most common sources of unwanted oxygen.
 Worn-out flexible hoses, industrial type quick-connect fittings and damaged O-rings on CGA connections are all potential sources of oxygen intrusion.
 Valve packings, worn-out cylinder valves, soft-tip connection points, or loose pipe connections can also allow for oxygen to contaminate the gas.
 All these items can be resolved with proper maintenance of the filling system and cylinders.

 To help make sure you have your system maintenance under control, it is important that you have a trace oxygen analyzer that can accurately detect O2 in single digit ppm levels.
 If you know the oxygen level in your bulk fill gas, then it is easy to see if you are pulling in any atmospheric oxygen during the filling process.
 AMI’s trace oxygen analyzers are an excellent choice for monitoring gas quality in gas cylinder filling systems.